vicsejas/fastapi-with-tailwindcss/README.md

 ### 8.- Add the TailwindCSS stylesheet to your base.html file

-**mount the static folder**
+**Mount the static folder**

 In order to mount this folder we need to add the following lines to our main.py file

-import the static files
+Import the static files

 ```sh
 from fastapi.staticfiles import StaticFiles
 ```

-add the static folder to your app
+Add the static folder to your app

 ```sh
 app.mount("/static", StaticFiles(directory="static"), name="static")